 Sometimes rules are not meant to be broken.
 You’ve heard people mention how easy it is to shoot movies these days—there have even been some Oscar-nominated films shot on iPhones—but there are certain steps you must adhere to in order to execute a successful indie.
-This guide will help you keep in mind what to look out for when you’re making your film.
+This guide will help you keep in mind what to look out for when you’re making your first independent film.

 - What is an indie film?

 - How do indie films get funding?

 - What do I need to consider financially?

 - How do I find my indie film crew?